abuh1/abuh1/README.md

-## Hi there 👋
+# Hi there 👋
-I am an aspiring python developer working on personal projects!
+I am an aspiring python developer focusing on learning and working on personal projects!

 ### Here are some of my projects:
 [An ETL pipeline](https://github.com/abuh1/SFsalaries-ETL-Pipeline) using a dataset from Kaggle.